 Event video used to be an expensive and complicated production limited to the domain of technical AV experts outfitted with expensive hardware.
 Today, however, all it takes are simple webcams and software to capture, share, and even live-stream HD video of events of any size to audiences all around the world.
-Today Siemens PLM has done just that, simplifying video production at the company’s worldwide events while cutting costs and reducing the amount of time required to produce and share conference recordings.
+Today Siemens PLM has done just that, simplifying video production at the company’s worldwide events while cutting costs and reducing the amount of time required to produce and share conference videos.

 Today’s learning and development professionals already understand the potential that video technology offers.
 Make sure your organization isn’t missing out!